5 Proven Strategies to Drive Pinterest Traffic to Your Website

 In fact, he was able to increase his traffic 25x more after two months of implementing this strategy.

 Key takeaways: Visit PinGroupie to find group boards related to your niche that you can join.
 The site shows relevant metrics (number of followers, pin, collaborators, etc.) to help you decide which groups to reach out to.
-To help you manage the images to be pinned on the group boards, you may consider using BoardBooster.
-The tool allows you to automatically pin the images for you so you can save time.

 3. Create a seasonal campaign